 Freshen Moisturizing Spray

-Available as a spray diluted at 6.7% or as essential oils only so you can add the carrier oil of your choice.
+Available read-to-use as a spray diluted at 6.7% or undiluted (essential oils only) so you can add the carrier oil of your choice.
 See Size/Price for options.

 Kurt Schnaubelt PhD, founder and science director of the Pacific Institute of Aromatherapy, writes the following in regard to using essential oils vaginally: "According to Dr. Belaiche the use of suppositories (vaginal or rectal) presents a double benefit for aromatherapy treatments:

 1. The essential oil acts topically (in-situ) if used for vaginal disorders.